In this article:

 Plus, many companies require you to work for a set period of time in order to become fully vested, or entitled to these benefits.
-This can trap you into waiting for these benefits rather than leaving for a better salary or benefits package.
-Similarly, if your company goes public, there may be restrictions on when you can sell your stock.
+If your company goes public, there may be restrictions on when you can sell your stock.

 Some privately held companies have no immediate plans to go public, but still want to let you share in the profits if the company increases in value.
 To do that, they may offer stock appreciation rights (SARs) instead of options.
 Like stock options, SARs do not offer guarantees of future benefit.
 Depending on how your employer’s plan is set up, you might be paid the difference between the value of the stock at the time you received your SARs and the value at a “triggering event” such as a sale, initial public offering (IPO), or you leaving the company.
 You may also be able to convert your SARs into stock options at some point.